PipedreamHQ/pipedream/README.md

 - [The code for all pre-built integration components](https://github.com/PipedreamHQ/pipedream/tree/master/components)
 - [The product roadmap](https://github.com/PipedreamHQ/pipedream/issues)
 - [The Pipedream docs](https://github.com/PipedreamHQ/pipedream/tree/master/docs)
-- and other open-source code related to Pipedream.
+- And other open-source code related to Pipedream.

 This `README` explains the key features of the platform and how to get started.